People's Liberation Army Air Force: 1970s to 1980s

-In the 1970s, the Culture Revolution (1966-1976) continued to damage the PLAAF readiness, leading to devastating impacts on pilot training, maintenance operation, and logistics.
+In the 1970s, the Cultural Revolution (1966–1976) continued to damage the PLAAF readiness, leading to a devastating impact on pilot training, maintenance operations, and logistics.
 All PLAAF technical and maintenance schools were closed for a prolonged time, halting nearly every activity besides pilot flights.
-Moreover, the Chinese aviation industrial base was vandalized heavily due to the political turmoil, with many aircraft development programs stretched out, and the quality control in factories wasn't sustained due to disruptions caused by Red Guards.
-Political fallouts from the Culture Revolution could still be felt by the leadership, and recovery only began in the 1980s.
+Moreover, the Chinese aviation industrial base was vandalized heavily due to the political turmoil, with many aircraft development programs stretched out, and the quality control in factories could not be sustained due to disruptions caused by Red Guards.
+The political fallout from the Cultural Revolution could still be felt by the leadership, and recovery only began in the 1980s.

 PLAAF leadership recognized the importance of modern airpower and the existing weakness of the force in the late 1980s.
 After critical assessments, the 1985 reform led to force reduction, reorganization, and streamlining.
 Before the 1985 reorganization, the Air Force reportedly had four branches: air defense, ground attack, bombing, and independent air regiments.
 In peacetime the Air Force Directorate, under the supervision of the PLA General Staff Department, controlled the Air Force through headquarters located with, or in communication with, each of the seven military region headquarters.
 In war, control of the Air Force probably reverted to the regional commanders.
 In 1987 it was not clear how the reorganization and the incorporation of air support elements into the group armies affected air force organization.
 The largest Air Force organizational unit was the division, which consisted of 17,000 personnel in three regiments.
 A typical air defense regiment had three squadrons of three flights; each flight had three or four aircraft.
 The Air Force also had 220,000 air defense personnel who controlled about 100 surface-to-air missile sites and over 16,000 AA guns.
 In addition, it had a large number of early-warning, ground-control-intercept, and air-base radars operated by specialized troops organized into at least twenty-two independent regiments.